 How we're regulated by Ofgem

-As the owner of the high voltage electricity transmission network in England and Wales, we’re classed as a ‘natural monopoly’.
+As the owner of the national gas transmission network in Great Britain, we’re classed as a ‘natural monopoly’.

 Ofgem’s regulatory framework is known as RIIO (Revenue = Incentives + Innovation + Outputs).

 The RIIO model offers network companies incentives for innovation and securing investment, so they can develop sustainable energy networks at the lowest cost for current and future customers.

 The regulator reviews and assesses the business plan for the regulatory period, known as a ‘price control’ period.

 We are currently in the RIIO-T1 price control period, which began on 1 April 2013 and runs through 31 March 2021.
 You can find out more about the background of this price control on the Ofgem website.

 We have submitted our plan to our regulator for the next regulatory period, RIIO-2, which will start on 1 April 2021.
 Our plan is being reviewed by our regulator.

 Over the past few years, we've carried out our most extensive ever engagement exercise to understand the priorities and future requirements of our stakeholders to shape our business plan.